Important Legal Disclaimer

 - Maximise emotional override (fast choice, high stakes)

-The Data on Auction Results for First Home Buyer Australia:
+The Data on Auction Results:

 - Average auction sale price: 7-12% above fair market value